gregschwartz/escrow-hardhat/readme.md

 3. In another terminal: `cd app; npm install; npm start`
 4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Testing the Contract

+Run `npx hardhat test` to execute the unit tests on the contract.

 ## Deploy to Goerli

 It is deployed to [https://goerli.etherscan.io/address/0x790194945d0d9f4d1f5943D06c7cdbB38236424e](Goerli address 0xcaFAa9C9662f2a7EaeceD891C039317035286540).